 Coding Tip: Additional counseling provided by RN and subsequent administration of nirsevimab does not support reporting an additional E/M code such as 99211.
-To report any E/M, a condition must be evaluated and managed; for coding purposes, counseling does not equate to the management of a condition.
+To report any E/M, a condition

 Vignette 4: An 18-month-old established patient with a history of severe immune compromise presents for a well-child visit.
 A preventive service is provided, including age-appropriate developmental screening.
 The physician also counsels on RSV prevention and discusses the risks and benefits of receiving nirsevimab.
 All of the family's questions are answered and documented.
 The patient receives nirsevimab 200 mg (2 separate injections of 100 mg each) via intramuscular injection.